Sharad24/Neural-Voice-Cloning-with-Few-Samples/README.md

 A checkpoint for the encoder trained on 56k epochs with a loss of 0.0810 can be found in the checkpoints directory

-The repository is only partially complete
+The repository is only partially complete.
+The future commits will happen on https://github.com/SforAiDl/Neural-Voice-Cloning-With-Few-Samples repository.

 # Acknowledgements